klee1611/klee1611.github.io/content/posts/concurrent-process-parallel-process.en.md

 ![parallel_processing](/images/concurrent_processing_and_parallel_processing/parallel_processing.jpeg)

-Both process A and Process B are being executed.
+Both Process A and Process B are being executed.

 ### Concurrent Processing
-But for concurrent processing,
+However, for concurrent processing,
-the executing may look like the diagram above,
+the execution might look like the diagram above,
-or it may look like this:
+or it might look like this:

 ![consurrent_processing](/images/concurrent_processing_and_parallel_processing/concurrent_processing.jpeg)

-Both process A and process B are in progress,
+Both Process A and Process B are in progress,
 but they are **not executing at the same time**.

 ### Notice